 2011 Chevrolet Suburban (Fleet No. 4245)--seats 8, 4WD

 Only authorized drivers may drive and reserve SES vehicles.
 The following steps must be completed in order to obtain an authorization.

-- Read the Administrative Guide memos pertaining to University Vehicle Use and Controlled Substances and Alcohol,
+- Read the Stanford Administrative Guide pertaining to University Vehicle Use and Controlled Substances and Alcohol.

 - Complete the large-vehicle orientation.
 Contact Tom Koos to arrange an appointment.
 The orientation takes approximately 30 minutes and includes a short on-road driving portion in one of the suburbans or expeditions.